 World Vision is a global leader in empowering families and communities to keep children safe and equipping communities to provide healing and restoration services when children are abused.

-World Vision helps communities to build a protective environment for children — a safety net of interconnected elements that protect children and ensure those who are harmed receive the help they need to recover.
+World Vision helps communities to build a protective environment for children — 4 Rings of Responsibility — a safety net of interconnected elements that protect children and ensure those who are harmed receive the help they need to recover.